DenisNagel93/ProxyImputation/README.md

 ### Narratives

 The narrative graphs used during evaluation are provided in the folder *NarrativeGraphs*.
 The same narratives expressed in natural language are provided in the folder *Narratives_NaturalLanguage*

+### Proxy Lists

+The proxy attributes used during evaluation are provided in the folder *ProxyAttributes*.
+The subfolder *LLM* contains the top 5 attributes identified using the Llama2 LLM and the subfolder *Random* contains 5 randomly chosen attributes from the underlying data sets